rickbeeloo/sassy-crispr-bench/README.md

 To execute the pipeline first build an environment (as per snakemake recommendations this step uses mamba):

 `mamba env create --name chopoff-benchmark --file environment.yaml`

+or if above does not work you can try with

+` mamba create --name chopoff-benchmark -c conda-forge openjdk=17.0.3 snakemake seqkit python=3.8 crispritz`

 Activate the environment: